danmalter/danmalter.github.io/_posts/2014-11-09-MLBTwitterSentiment.md

 #### Results

 The top 6 bar graphs show the count of tweets for each team on the y-axis and the Twitter sentiment score on the x-axis, broken down by division.
-For example, the Blue Jays had roughly 800 of the 1500 tweets with a sentiment score of 0, about 500 with a sentiment score of +1, about 50 of the tweets had a sentiment score of +2 and so on.
+For example, the Blue Jays had roughly 800 of the 1500 tweets with a sentiment score of 0, about 500 with a sentiment score of +1, about 50 of the tweets had a sentiment score of +2 and so on. <br>

 - Example code for AL East <br>